kcostarella/practice-java/README.md

     * replaces all occurences of target with source in string
   * permutation s1 s2
     * returns wether or not s1 is a permutation of s2
+  * compress s
+    * compresses a string if needed, ex: "aaabbbccd" -> "a3b3c2d"

 * ArrayTets.java